 Feeling bad for his best pal, Biff trips up the bullies, leaving Yollo thinking that he was the one who defeated his adversaries.
-Now, with misplaced vell bullies-forcing Biff to secretly intercede again.
+Now, with misplaced confidence, Yollo decides he's going to take on more bullies-forcing Biff to secretly intercede again.